-Make the data types of element representations opaque to the assembly
+Make element representations opaque to the assembly

 module #90